Past Electrical Engineering Expert Witness assignments include:

 Construction Defects can occur for many reasons, commonly we find that there is an electrical material failure but more likely than not, the reason is poor workmanship.
 Poor workmanship can be caused by attitude, moral or ignorance of the National Electrical Code.
 By a site investigation the cause of the Construction Defect can be clearly determined.
 Construction defects may lead to personal injury. death or fire.

 Many electrical injuries are cased by the lack of grounding or poor grounding.
 When there is a line fault against a conductive surface the ground system is designed to clear the fault by tripping the circuit protection.
-Should the fault not be cleared and the conductive surface becomes energized there is the potential that an Electrocution can happen.
-Electrocution can be deadly or may impair a person for the rest of their life.
+Should the fault not be cleared and the conductive surface becomes energized there is the potential that a Shock or Electrocution can happen.
+A Electrical Shock can be deadly or may impair a person for the rest of their life.
 Water and electricity can be especially deadly, Ground Fault Circuit Interrupters (GFCI) when installed properly may save a life.

 California Civil Code 1941.1